tjd1234/cmpt135spring2024/obsidian/135website2024/O-notation.md

 5. $i \leftarrow i + 1$
 6. go to step 3

-We've written this algorithm in [[pseudocode]] instead of C++ to make it more readable.
-The line numbers make it easy to refer to individual lines.
+It's usually more readable to use [[pseudocode]] instead of C++.
+The line numbers make it easy to refer to specific lines.
 ## Measuring Running Time
 Since we are interested in how quickly [[algorithm|algorithms]] run, you might think that we would use real time --- such as seconds or microseconds --- to measure performance.
 We certainly judge real-world software as being fast or slow by how much time it takes.

 But real time is difficult to measure for programs because different computers run at different speeds.
 They may have different CPUs, different amounts of memory, or just be doing other things at the same time (e.g. playing a video, receiving email, etc).
-To fairly compare two programs, we'd have to make sure they are run in the same conditions, on *exactly* the same computer, with *exactly* the same software, etc. That is easier said than done.
+To fairly compare programs, we'd have to make sure they are run in the same conditions, on *exactly* the same computer, with *exactly* the same software, etc. That is easier said than done.
 ## Key Operations
 So, to avoid these problems, computer scientists will often estimate an [[algorithm]]'s running time by measuring the *work* it does.
 And this work is estimated by *counting* how many times it executes a chosen [[key operation]].
 A [[key operation]] is typically the most frequently executed instruction in an [[algorithm]].
 The main advantage of this approach is that it is independent of hardware and software details, and it can even be applied to [[algorithm|algorithms]] written in [[pseudocode]].

 It's important to choose a sensible [[key operation]] that reflects the work the algorithm does.
-It should give us a pretty good estimate of the algorithms running time.
+It should give us a good estimate of the algorithms running time.
 For example, in [[linear search]] above, there are a couple of reasonable choices for the [[key operation]]:

 - item comparison using $=$
 - item accesses, i.e. a call to $a_i$ corresponds accessing an element of an array or vector